Ion Coulomb crystals: an exotic form of condensed matter: Out-of-equilibrium dynamics of ion Coulomb crystals

 For uniform chains and nearest-neighbor couplings, when $x_j^{(0)}=jd_0$ and ${\mathcal K}_{ij}=K_0\delta_{j,i+1}$, the ground state and dynamical properties of the FK model are fully determined by two dimensionless parameters, the ratio $U/K_0$ between the substrate potential and the elastic force, and the ratio $d_0/a$ between the two characteristic length scales.
 At fixed, incommensurable values of the ratio $d_0/a$, the critical value $[U/K_0]_c$ signals the Aubry transition, separating the sliding phase, where forces giving rise to sticking cancel, from the pinned phase, where the motion alternates stick and slip phases and the minimal force needed to initiate sliding is finite \cite{Braun:2004}.
 In the pinned phase, continuous translational invariance is broken and pinning is signaled by a nonzero frequency of the lowest phonon mode.
-At fixed lattice depth, a given commensurate (periodic) phase at a commensurable ratio $d_0/a$ remains stable for small variations $d/a=d_0/a\pm\delta$.
-The system undergoes a discontinuous transition to an incommensurate (sliding) phase at a critical value $\delta_c>0$ of the deviation from commensurability, where formation of solitons is energetically favorable and the phase becomes sliding.
+At fixed lattice depth, a given commensurate (periodic) phase at a commensurable ratio $d_0/a$ remains stable for small variations $d/a=d_0/a\pm\delta$, where the mismatch $\delta$ quantifies the deviation from the commensurable ratio.
+The system undergoes a discontinuous transition to an incommensurate (sliding) phase at a critical value $\delta_c>0$ where formation of solitons is energetically favorable and the phase becomes sliding.

 Implementing these dynamics with ions requires one to take into account the long-range Coulomb interactions.
 Moreover, the external potential of a linear Paul trap breaks the translational invariance, and the lattice-free interparticle distance $d_{j,j+1}=x_{j+1}^{(0)}-x_{j}^{(0)}$ is inhomogeneous, but symmetric under reflections about the trap center.
 For small ion chains, from two to five ions, the long-range interactions do not significantly modify the dynamics with respect to the short-range model.
 The commensurate phase is realized by adjusting the Paul trap harmonic potential, tuning the misfit to $p_0=0$, where the misfit is defined as \cite{Gangloff:2020}